chico-unified-school-district/Send-StudentAssessmentInfo/README.md

-﻿# Reset-AD-Accounts-With-Aeries
+﻿# Send-StudentAssessmentInfo
-This script gives students a temp password via the SIS web interface.
+This script notifies admin adn counselors when info needs to be passed on to the student's next school site.